usatlas/docs/README.md

 ### <a name="sdf"></a><span style="color:orange">SDF: New SLAC computing environment and change to SLAC computing account</span>

-Note: Except the JupyterLab, the existing computing accounts and environment for ATLAS will continue until the hardware retires, which is a year or two from now (September 2020).

 SLAC is building a new computing facility - SLAC Shared Scientific Data Facility (SDF).
 On the technical side, it is an HPC environment built upon SLURM, Lustre and InfiniBand.
 Future US ATLAS resource at SLAC will be invested at SDF.
 At this stage, we would like to ask the JupyterLab users at the SLAC AF to prepare yourselves to login and switch to use JupyterLab at SDF ASAP by following the instruction below.

-SDF will use a new identity management system (aka <span style="color:red">"SLAC ID"</span> - it will be a computer account to login to everything at SLAC).
+1. SDF will use a new identity management system (aka <span style="color:red">"SLAC ID"</span> - it will be a computer account to login to everything at SLAC).
 If you already have a SLAC Windows account, you are all set (SLAC ID = SLAC Windows account) and go to the next paragraph.
 If you don't have a SLAC Windows account, please go to [SLAC SDF page and click "Accounts Portal"](https://ondemand-dev.slac.stanford.edu/public/doc/#/accounts-and-access?id=access).
 After this, give it a hour for the changes to be proprogated through SLAC computing.

-You can then `ssh sdf-login01.slac.stanford.edu` (or `sdf-login02`) using your "SLAC ID".
+2. You can then `ssh sdf-login01.slac.stanford.edu` (or `sdf-login02`) using your "SLAC ID".
 The first time you login, a new home directory of 25GB will be created.
 You can then logout and follow the JupyterLab link below.

 What will happen to your GPFS or AFS spaces?
 The ATLAS GPFS spaces will be accessible at SDF.
 It just won't be your home directory.
 For AFS spaces, you will need to manually copy your files in AFS to SDF since SDF does not support AFS.

+<span style="color:blue">Note: Except the JupyterLab, the existing computing accounts and environment for ATLAS will continue until the hardware retires, which is a year or two from now (September 2020).</span>

 ## Data analysis tutorials
 [A tutorial of analysis example at Tier3s of BNL/SLAC is available at here](/tier3docs/Tutorial-2019Aug).